hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 The following attributes are exported:

 * `id` - The ID of the ElastiCache Replication Group.
-* `configuration_endpoint_address` - The address of the endpoint for the primary node in the replication group.
-If Redis, only present when cluster mode is disabled.
+* `configuration_endpoint_address` - The address of the replication group configuration endpoint when cluster mode is enabled.
-* `primary_endpoint_address` - (Redis only) The address of the replication group configuration endpoint when cluster mode is enabled.
+* `primary_endpoint_address` - (Redis only) The address of the endpoint for the primary node in the replication group, if the cluster mode is disabled.

 ## Import